6 Ways to Get Rewarded for Managing Your Money Like a Grown up

 How’s your savings looking?
 You know, money you’ve stashed aside for emergencies or major life goals?
 No so good?
 No worries.

 An iOS app called Varo Money combines traditional banking tools with modern technology to help its customers become financially healthy.

-Here’s the best part: Pair your Bank Account with a Varo Savings Account, and you’ll earn 1.5% Annual Percentage Yield.
-That’s more than 20 times — repeat, 20 times — the average savings account, based on a 0.06% average reported by CNN Money.
+Here’s the best part: Pair your Bank Account with a Varo Savings Account, and you’ll earn 1.75% Annual Percentage Yield.
+That’s nearly 30 times — repeat, 30 times — the average savings account, based on a 0.06% average reported by CNN Money.

 Additionally, you’ll pay no monthly service fees, no minimum balance fees, no foreign transaction fees and no cash replacement fees.
 You’ll just pay any fees charged by out-of-network ATMs and cash deposit fees if you deposit cash in-store through Green Dot.

 6. Get $5 in Free Stocks to Start Investing

 You know you need to invest, but how do you find the money to get started?
 Don’t worry about it.
 Just start small.

 A cool app, Stash, is made for this.
 This app lets you start investing with as little as $5 and for just a $1 monthly fee for balances under $5,000.

 Stash curates investments from professional fund managers and investors and lets you choose where to put your money.